Oh, My Aching Back

 The NS2 Treatment Philosophy

 The physicians at NS2 are highly trained and are able to quickly evaluate your condition, in order to recommend the proper course of treatment.
 The NewSouth NeuroSpine philosophy is to start with the most conservative treatment until each individual patient finds relief.
 In the case of lumbar disc herniation, those treatment steps begin with limiting activities that may aggravate the condition.
 If unsuccessful, scans may be done to assure that the diagnosis is as exact as possible.
-Then, treatment through our physical medicine and pain management divisions may include epidural steroid injections.
+Then, treatment through our physical medicine and spinal intervention divisions may include epidural steroid injections.
 We only consider surgical intervention in most lumbar herniations as a last resort.

 Get The Help You Need